tictail/tictail-python/README.md

 query parameters:

 - `limit` for page size
-- `before` and `after` for paginating on followers created before or after a followers with a given id
+- `before` and `after` for paginating on followers created before or after a follower with a given id

 **Create a follower**